LordZintick/spellcaster-api-1.21.4/README.md

 # SpellCaster API
 SpellCaster API is a Fabric mod to load spells from JSON files from datapacks.<br>
+It adds component-based items to cast the spells; wands to cast them as many times as you want, and scrolls to cast them once.<br>
+Wands need a blaze rod to craft, while scrolls only need a piece of paper.<br>
-While [you can add new spells with a datapack](https://github.com/LordZintick/spellcaster-api-1.21.4/tree/master?tab=readme-ov-file#how-to-add-a-new-spell), the mod itself contains a plethora of default spells that you can use anytime.<br>
+While the main functionality is that [you can add new spells with a datapack](https://github.com/LordZintick/spellcaster-api-1.21.4/tree/master?tab=readme-ov-file#how-to-add-a-new-spell), the mod itself contains a plethora of default spells that you can use to test out the mod.<br>
 **Note that this mod may not be very balanced, proceed with caution in large modpacks or servers**
 > [!NOTE]
 > Feel free to use this in a modpack or on a server, though, again, it is not very well balanced